-MEE610 Teaching of Science in the Elementary School
+MEE 610 Teaching of Science in the Elementary School

-This course provides an in-depth exploration of effective methods and strategies for teaching science in elementary school settings (grades K-6).
+(3 Credit Hours) This course provides an in-depth exploration of effective methods and strategies for teaching science in elementary school settings (grades K-6).
 Participants will examine the principles of science education, including inquiry-based learning, hands-on experiments, and the integration of technology to enhance student engagement and understanding.
 The course emphasizes the development of scientific thinking, problem-solving skills, and the ability to foster a curiosity-driven learning environment.
-Through practical activities, collaborative projects, and reflective practices, educators will be equipped to design and implement dynamic science lessons that cater to diverse student needs and align with current educational standards.
+Through practical activities, collaborative projects, and reflective practices, educators will be equipped to design and implement dynamic science lessons that cater to varied student needs and align with current educational standards.

-MEE630 Innovative STEM Integration in Elementary Education
+MEE 630 Innovative STEM Integration in Elementary Education